Citation, DOI, disclosures and article data

 Bronchiectasis (plural: bronchiectases) is defined as an irreversible abnormal dilatation of the bronchial tree, and is seen in a variety of underlying causes, with a common etiology of chronic inflammation.
 High-resolution CT is the most accurate modality in diagnosis.
 It is largely considered irreversible.

 As there are many causes of bronchiectasis, which may occur at essentially any age, no single demographic is particularly involved.
-Two groups make up the majority of cases however: post-infectious and cystic fibrosis 3.
+Two groups make up the majority of cases: post-infectious and cystic fibrosis 3.

 idiopathic (most common)